DevelopersHawai/Social_Network_Front_end/README.md

 ### What is the intent for this project ?

-For people like myself to gain both the enjoyment, and the experience creating a platform by a novice software engineer.
-With Node Js & the React library you can create responsive Back-Ends Front-Ends and host many high-trasactional sites such as a social media sites like this one.
+For people like myself to gain both the enjoyment, and the experience creating a platform with Node Js & the React that has a high-trasactional Back-End and render responsive front-end  sites such as a social media sites like this one.

 ### Contribute